symfony/symfony-docs/form/unit_testing.rst

 and :method:`Symfony\\Component\\Form\\Test\\FormIntegrationTestCase::getTypeGuessers`
 methods.

-If you want to test the themes of your forms, you may want to make your test extends the :class:`Symfony\\Bridge\\Twig\\Test\\FormLayoutTestCase` class.
+When testing the themes of your forms, consider making your test extend the :class:`Symfony\\Bridge\\Twig\\Test\\FormLayoutTestCase` class.
 This saves a lot of boilerplate and code duplication by implementing the :class:`Symfony\\Component\\Form\\Test\\FormIntegrationTestCase` methods for you.
-All that's left to do is to implement the :method:`Symfony\\Bridge\\Twig\\Test\\FormLayoutTestCase::getTemplatePaths`, the :method:`Symfony\\Bridge\\Twig\\Test\\FormLayoutTestCase::getTwigExtensions` and the :method:`Symfony\\Bridge\\Twig\\Test\\FormLayoutTestCase::getThemes` methods.
+All you need to do is to implement the :method:`Symfony\\Bridge\\Twig\\Test\\FormLayoutTestCase::getTemplatePaths`, the :method:`Symfony\\Bridge\\Twig\\Test\\FormLayoutTestCase::getTwigExtensions` and the :method:`Symfony\\Bridge\\Twig\\Test\\FormLayoutTestCase::getThemes` methods.